smartdeltanetrd/smartdelta-ml-backend/README.md

 ### Response

 The API will respond with a JSON object containing the categorical comparison results.
-Certainly!
-Here's the response code part as a table in Markdown syntax:

 ### Example Response JSON Object: